When a manhole cover becomes loose, sunken or rocking, this can cause a safety issue or a general nuisance due to the noise it makes.

 Once we receive your report:

-- If the cover belongs to Surrey County Council (SCC), we will repair the problem within either 5 or 28 days depending on priority.
+- If the cover belongs to Surrey County Council (SCC), and it meets our criteria for repair, we will repair the problem within either 5 or 28 days depending on the severity of the problem

-- Due to legislation, we can take no further action and you should contact the utility company with any other enquiries, including chasing up the permanent repair.
+- If we carry out a temporary repair for a cover owned by a utility company, we can take no further action due to legislation.
+Please contact the utility company with any other enquiries, including chasing up the permanent repair.

 Legislation regarding utility owned manhole covers

-- Unless the equipment (manhole cover) is causing a clear danger to safety, utility companies do not have to repair it within a set timescale (for example noisy covers).
+Unless the manhole cover is causing a clear danger to safety, utility companies do not have to repair it within a set timescale.
+Noisy covers are an example of this.

-- Legislation about utility company owned equipment (manhole covers) can be found on page 47, Section 81 of the New Roads and Street Works Act 1991.
+Legislation about utility company owned equipment (manhole covers) can be found in Section 81 of the New Roads and Street Works Act 1991.